ansible-collections/openvswitch.openvswitch/docs/openvswitch.openvswitch.openvswitch_db_module.rst

 Synopsis
 --------
-- Manage Open vSwitch ports
+- Set column values in record in database table.

 Requirements
 ------------
-The below requirements are needed on the local master node that executes this .
+The below requirements are needed on the host that executes this module.

-- ovs-vsctl
+- ovs-vsctl >= 2.3.3

 Parameters